gioblu/PJON/strategies/SoftwareBitBang/README.md

 - MK20DX256 96Mhz (Teensy 3.1)

 #### Performance
-PJON works in 3 different communication modes, `STANDARD`, `FAST` and `OVERDRIVE`:
+`SWBB_MODE` can be configured in 3 different modes, `SWBB_STANDARD`, `SWBB_FAST` and `SWBB_OVERDRIVE`:
-- `STANDARD` runs at 16944Bd or 2.12kB/s cross-architecture, promiscuous clock/architecture compatible.
+- `SWBB_STANDARD` (1) runs at 16944Bd or 2.12kB/s cross-architecture, promiscuous clock/architecture compatible.
-- `FAST` runs at 25157Bd or 3.15kB/s cross-architecture, promiscuous clock/architecture compatible.
+- `SWBB_FAST` (2) runs at 21504Bd or 2.68kB/s cross-architecture, promiscuous clock/architecture compatible.
-- `OVERDRIVE` runs a specific architecture at its maximum limits (non cross-architecture compatible).
-Every architecture has its own limits, Arduino Duemilanove for example runs at 33898Bd or 4.23kB/s, Arduino Zero can reach 48000Bd or 6.00kB/s.
+- `SWBB_OVERDRIVE` (3) runs a specific architecture at its maximum limits (non cross-architecture compatible).
+Every architecture has its own limits, Arduino Duemilanove for example runs at 31250Bd or 3.906kB/s, Arduino Zero can reach 48000Bd or 6kB/s.

 When including and using SoftwareBitBang, as data link layer of a PJON bus, you have the complete access to the microntroller ready to be used, as usual, untouched.
 This happens because SoftwareBitBang is completely software emulated strategy with a non blocking implementation, transforming a painful walk to the hill in a nice flight.